baublet/w8mngr-legacy/test/SPECIFICATION.md

   requests achieve the desired behavior across all levels of the database/session.

 That means that we will be testing DB access in integration tests.

+As an aside, changing to not manipulating HTML/CSS is big.
+I'll have to rewrite most of my integration tests :( But at least that leaves me free to alter HTML in the future without the fear of having to constantly update my tests.